A short note on a conjecture of Okounkov about a q-analogue of multiple zeta values: Abstract

 \section{Abstract}

 In \cite{ao} Okounkov studies a specific $q$-analogue of multiple zeta values and makes some conjectures on their algebraic structure.
-In this note we want to compare Okounkovs $q$-analogues to the generating function for multiple divisor sums defined in \cite{bk}.
+In this note we compare Okounkovs $q$-analogues to the generating function for multiple divisor sums defined in \cite{bk}.
+We also state a conjecture on their dimensions that complements Okounkovs conjectural formula and present some numerical evidences for it.